IThordGray/demo-login/README.md

 ## How to run the Frontend

-1. Run `npm start`
+1. Run `nx s itg-demo-login`
 2. Open `http://localhost:4200/` in your browser

 ## How to run the Backend

-1. Clone the repo
-2.
+Todo: Need to still add the backend :)